-The following are ‘shares’, or personal stories, from members of OA sharing their experience, strength and hope.
+The following are 'shares', or personal stories, from members of OA sharing their experience, strength and hope.
 We hope you find them helpful.
-For more personal stories, see our Step by Step newsletters.
+For more stories, see our Audio Shares page.

 I'm a compulsive overeater and bulimic.
 At the time of writing this, I've been in OA for two years.
 I've lost three stone, I'm a healthy body weight, I love myself and I haven't binged and purged for two years.
 It has been nearly two years since I last ate my main trigger foods, which are sugar and cheese.
 I can't touch those foods because there is no such thing as 'enough' for me.
 I don't know when to stop or HOW to stop.
 I have an illness and that illness is called compulsive eating.